Twitter tumbles on concerns about hacking activity

-Twitter shares fell almost 7 percent on Monday after the company said it was investigating unusual traffic that might be from state-sponsored hackers and, in what appeared to be an unrelated issue, a security firm said hackers used the platform to try to steal user data.
+Twitter shares fell almost seven per cent on Monday after the company said it was investigating unusual traffic that might be from state-sponsored hackers and, in what appeared to be an unrelated issue, a security firm said hackers used the platform to try to steal user data.

 Twitter observed a large amount of traffic to the customer support site coming from individual internet IP addresses in China and Saudi Arabia.